Freenove/Freenove_Projects_Kit/docs/source/fnk0059/codes/C/1_LED_Blink.rst

 char: It means character, such as 'a', '@', '0';

-For more about date types, please visit the website: https://www.Arduino.cc-Resources-Reference-Data Types.
+For more about date types, please visit the website: `https://www.Arduino.cc <https://www.Arduino.cc>`_ -Resources-Reference-Data Types.

 Constant
 ---------------------------